Time to get recertified in CPR/AED and/or First Aid?

 - a higher level American Heart Association class.

 Furthermore, that qualifying class must have been completed within the past two years.
+Except for a 30-day grace period, there are no exceptions to this rule.

 AHA: “Basic Life Support (BLS) for Healthcare Providers”